eyeson-team/js-docs/content/overview/index.md

 ## Using the EventTarget Web API

-If you want to handle the eyeson events via the [EventTarget API] you can use the following snippet.
+If you want to handle the Eyeson events via the [EventTarget API] you can use the following snippet.

 ```JavaScript